Maiczzz/Mike_The_DataScientist/README.md

 # Stroke data prediction using PySpark

-In this project work on healtcare dataset, in particular stroke data.
+In this project O work on healtcare dataset, in particular stroke data.
 There are 5110 observations and 12 variables.
 I considered the variable 'stroke' as response varaible and others as predictors.

 I start with data cleaning, that comprehends NA, null and Nan detection and treament; varaible casting and conversion and, finally, graphic exploration.